-On systems that are running the Solaris 10 11/06 OS, the wanboot-cgi program is located in the /usr/lib/inet/wanboot/ directory.
+On systems that are running the current Solaris release, the wanboot-cgi program is located in the /usr/lib/inet/wanboot/ directory.
 To enable the WAN boot server to transmit the installation data, copy the wanboot-cgi program to the cgi-bin directory in the web server software directory.